Travel was so easy in the halcyon days before the menopause years. But travelling during the menopause can be a bit of a rollercoaster ride!

 Doctors may scoff, but for some women, natural and herbal remedies provide blessed relief from their menopause symptoms.
 Before you rush out and stock up, here are a few tips for using herbal remedies when travelling:

 - Try any meds before you head off on your trip, but consult your doctor first, as there may be a medical reason for you not to use them!

 - Keep all medications in the original packaging, in case you have to answer any questions about “what are these pills”?
-While the TSA doesn’t require it, it may be helpful to bring a doctor’s note explaining your remedies’ intended use.
+While the TSA doesn’t require it, it may be helpful to bring a doctor’s note explaining how you will be using your medications.

 - Travelling to international destinations with natural and herbal remedies can be tricky.
 Some countries might ban or restrict the import or use of these remedies.
 Check on their embassy website.

-For most women, menopause symptoms last about 4 years, but around 10% of women experience symptoms for up to 12 years, so it’s important to know how to cope!
+For many women, menopause symptoms last about 4 years, but around 10% of women experience symptoms for up to 12 years, so it’s important to know how to cope.
 With good planning and preparation, you’ll be able to enjoy all of your travels, despite your menopause symptoms.